Gluten free bread made easy

 2. Keep to the correct order

-First mix the liquid ingredients – warm water and oil.
-Then add the dry ingredients - salt, flour mix B and finally, the yeast.
+Firstly, mix the liquid ingredients (water 30° and oil).
+Then add the dry ingredients - salt, flour Mix B and finally, the yeast.

 3. Set the kneading machine